LesGeeksDuDimanche/LesGeeksDuDimanche.github.io/english.md

 ### You are a bricodeur too

 **Bricodeurs** are people eager to learn, with technical skills and the will to build meaningful projects.
-Bricodeurs have various bacgrounds, skills and positions and share a common vision where technology is an enabler and not excluding.
+Bricodeurs have various backgrounds, skills and positions and share a common vision of technology as an enabler and not an instrument of exclusion.

 Don't be afraid to reach us :  <a href="mailto:salut@lesbricodeurs.fr">salut@lesbricodeurs.fr</a>